-INITIATIVE 5.2: Create One City Business Portal.
+INITIATIVE 5.2: Create Business Portal.

-In Mayor Vincent C. Gray's One City Action Plan, one of his top initiatives is to "Grow and Diversify the District Economy."
-In the Mayor's Five-Year Economic Development Strategy, he states that DC will be "the most business-friendly city in the country."
-To help realize Mayor Gray's vision, the District of Columbia's Department of Consumer and Regulatory Affairs is establishing a capital IT Program to implement "DC One City Business Portal" to help aspiring entrepreneurs and current business owners easily find, understand and comply with relevant DC Government business regulations.
+One of our top initiatives is to grow and diversify the District economy."
+We know DC will be "the most business-friendly city in the country."
+To help realize this vision, the District of Columbia's Department of Consumer and Regulatory Affairs is establishing a capital IT Program to implement "DC Business Portal" to help aspiring entrepreneurs and current business owners easily find, understand and comply with relevant DC Government business regulations.
 The focus for this initiative will be those regulatory processes that are under the domain of DCRA along with providing information of all the functions that cross over with DDOT, DSLBD, ABRA, DOH and OTR.
 This project will enhance businesses' ability to comply with DC Government business regulations by providing below resources:

-- An online information portal with all regulatory information in one place release 1 Completion Date: September 30, 2015. - online wizards to provide step-by-step compliance guidance to businesses Release 1 Completion Date: September 30, 2015.
+- An online information portal with all regulatory information in one place release 1 Completion Date: September 30, 2015. - Online wizards to provide step-by-step compliance guidance to businesses Release 1 Completion Date: September 30, 2015.